LeetLLM

 Output

 Approval alone isn't enough.
-An approver shouldn't be shown a refund for somebody else's order or an amount beyond policy.
-An approval identifier isn't authority either: validate a trusted record bound to the same user, order, and amount.
+An approver shouldn't be shown a promotion for a project they don't own or a stale eval suite.
+An approval identifier isn't authority either: validate a trusted record bound to the same user, candidate, eval suite, and target environment.

 Output

-1no approval: DENY_APPROVAL_REQUIRED 2wrong user: DENY_ORDER_OWNERSHIP 3negative amount: DENY_INVALID_AMOUNT 4forged approval: DENY_APPROVAL_REQUIRED 5approved: ALLOW_REFUND
+1no approval: DENY_APPROVAL_REQUIRED 2wrong user: DENY_PROJECT_OWNERSHIP 3stale eval: DENY_EVAL_NOT_CURRENT 4forged approval: DENY_APPROVAL_REQUIRED 5approved: ALLOW_PROMOTION

 Use credentials that match this decision path.
-A reader needs no refund credential.
-An executor should have a refund endpoint only, not arbitrary database write access.
+A reader needs no promotion credential.
+An executor should have a narrow promotion endpoint only, not arbitrary database write access.
 A browser or code tool belongs in a sandbox with tight filesystem and network access.

 Block disclosure and exfiltration paths

 Prompt injection isn't limited to tool calls.
-A hostile document can ask the model to leak internal notes or send the user to an attacker-controlled return-label URL.
+A hostile document can ask the model to leak internal red-team notes or send the user to an attacker-controlled "review report" URL.
 Validate outgoing effects and responses for the risks your workflow exposes.

 07-enforce-an-outbound-domain-allowlist.py